 This is the report from research Just Kai was commissioned to do, conducted during July 2022.
-We were tasked to look for companies who were making a substantial effort to protect human rights in their supply chains.
-This differs from our usual research, where we look for companies with supply chains that are free of both child and slave labour.
-Not all brands recommended here meet that standard, but those that do not are still making substantial efforts to eliminate serious human rights abuses from their supply chains.
+We were tasked to look not only for products with supply chains that are free of both child and slave labour, but also for those taking significant steps towards this goal.
+This means that all brands recommended here are making substantial efforts to eliminate serious human rights abuses from their supply chains, but only those listed first in the introductory section can actually be considered to be slave-free.

 Issues of worker safety and inadequate pay, as well as child labour and forced labour are sadly common in many nut industries, as well as the rice and coconut industries.
 The report below examines this in some depth.
 If you don’t have time to read that, our key recommendations are as follows.